2 Chainz: Early life

 2 Chainz was born Tauheed Epps in College Park, Georgia.
 He attended North Clayton High School, where he played basketball and graduated second in his class.
 While in high school, he dealt marijuana and was arrested for felony cocaine possession when he was 15 years old.

 College basketball career

 He later attended Alabama State University on a scholarship and played on its basketball team from 1996 to 1997.
+His jersey number was 23.

-Rolling Stone asked 2 Chainz about longstanding rumors, widely reported by many sources, including Wikipedia, that he had graduated from Alabama State with a 4.0 GPA.
+Rolling Stone asked 2 Chainz about longstanding rumors, widely reported by many sources, in addition to Wikipedia, that he had graduated from Alabama State with a 4.0 GPA.
 He replied, "Don't believe anything on Wack-ipedia.
 There's a lot of false stuff on there, to the point that every time I try to fix one thing, something else comes out."
 In fact, he transferred to Virginia State University due to circumstances he was reluctant to speak about.
 "I got into some trouble, went somewhere else, and came back.
 But I graduated, and that's that.
 That was then," he said.